Mithiani: Economy

 Agriculture remains the major source of the economic activity in the town.
 Wheat, Sugarcane, Seseme seeds and lentils are the main crops grown in Mithiani town. wheat is exported to Punjab and Karachi.
 Besides agriculture, service sector is increasingly growing day by day.
 In olden days, people would go to Naushahro Feroze or Moro for shopping but now every possible daily life items are available in Mithiani, from clothes to household utensils.
 Today, Mithiani is a busy and bustling town.
 UBL bank is the only banking service in the town.

 Education

 Mithiani Town holds one Government Boys High School, one Government Girls High School, One Model School and 3 Primary Schools.
-Some schools upto to eighth and matriculation also exist in private sectors in the town.
+Some schools up to eighth and matriculation also exist in private sectors in the town.
 However, there is no institution for higher education therefore boys as well as girls are sent to other neighbouring cities to get certification onward matriculation.